InfraLore/make_for_devops/chapters/01-why_make.md

 Let's examine a transformation at a fictional mid-sized SaaS company, which we'll call DataFlow Inc. They operate a microservices architecture with 23 services across three environments, managed by a DevOps team of 8 engineers.

+\begin{calloutbox}[DataFlow Inc. Does Not Exist] To be absolutely clear, what follows is a fictional case study.
+DataFlow Inc. *does not exist*.
+None of the numbers are real, they are included for illustrative purposes.
+It would not be fair to call this section a "hallucination."
+It's what AIs do a lot: generate convincing narratives in order to make a point.
+Please bear with us.
+It's a good story.
+\end{calloutbox}

 ### Before: The Documentation Swamp